1 Introduction¶

 This test was configured without replication, and with equal numbers of tokens on each node, meaning each node was serving one third of the total data.
 In a production setup, we will have more than one replica for high availability reasons.
 Replication configuration needs to be tested as well, even though a three-node cluster is not ideal for scaling the number of replicas.
 Cassandra has a so-called tunable consistency feature, which allows certain tradeoffs between data consistency and performance; the mechanism depends on the number of replicas in the cluster.
 A minimal sensible replication level for this mechanism is three if high availability is required.

-Figure 5 Select execution time as a function of visit number, labeling corresponds to previous plot.
+Figure 5 shows select time as a fitted function of

 For the next series of tests (same ticket DM-23881), it was decided to run multiple Cassandra instances on a single physical machine, one instance per storage disk.
 SSD storage on master02 was organized into 4 virtual disks, and they were all connected to single RAID controller which could limit overall performance.
 The total number of Cassandra nodes in this cluster configuration thus equaled 14 (4+5+5), and each node was run in a Docker container.
 One complication with this setup was that we could only map a single docker container to a public routable interface on a host machine (Cassandra default build does not support different port numbers) which means that only three out of 14 nodes could serve as coordinator nodes introducing potentially uneven load into the system.